Winged bull, drone-topped ice cream up for Trafalgar Sq spot

 - Portions of Interstate 84, Interstate 90 closed in ice storm

 The plinth was erected in 1841 for a never-completed equestrian statue.
-Since 1999, it has been occupied by a series of artworks.
+Since 1999, it has been occupied by a series of artworks for about 18 months at a time.

 The current occupant is a giant bronze thumb by artist David Shrigley.